 Will all of my current Android apps work normally (Google Play Services)?

 Normally, Google Play Services are bundled with the proprietary operating system installed on the phone, and they have privileged access to the operating system, and therefore to user data.
 In GrapheneOS, the developers have built a sandboxed environment for Google Play Services along with special connectors so that they can do what they need to do without this privileged access.
-This means that apps that require Google Play Services will function normally in the vast majority of cases but are still siloed in a way so that they only have access to the specific permissions they need to perform explicit functions, such as push notifications.
+This means that, if you choose to have Google Play Services installed, those apps that require Google Play Services will function normally in almost every case.
+The drawback of this is, of course, that your (limited) usage data is still flowing through Google’s servers.
+Only when more app developers begin using tools that do not rely on Google Play Services will this problem truly be resolved.

 The final part of this puzzle is the app store itself.
 We’ve chosen to install an open-source app store that is a mirror/clone of the Google Play Store.
 It’s called Aurora Store and works perfectly well to download and install any app that’s available on the Google Play Store.
 Aurora Store provides some small but important benefits that we feel are important to maintain user privacy: